About Brooke Andrews

 Brooke's books are currently closed for new referrals.

-Since completing her studies, Brooke has undertaken further training to become certified as a neuropsychotherapist with the International Association for Applied Neuroscience (IAAN), along with completion of supervisor training to successfully obtain registration as a supervisor with the Australian Health Practitioner Regulation Agency (AHPRA), Psychology Board of Australia.
-Brooke is a registered supervisor for all types of psychology training pathways and is dedicated to the teaching and training of psychologists.
+Since completing her studies, Brooke has undertaken further training to become certified as a Neuroscience Practitioner with the International Association for Applied Neuroscience (IAAN), along with completion of supervisor training to successfully obtain registration as a supervisor with the Australian Health Practitioner Regulation Agency (AHPRA), Psychology Board of Australia.
+Brooke is a registered supervisor for all types of psychology training pathways and is dedicated and passionate about the teaching and training of psychologists.

-Brooke has a passion for further education and is currently completing her PhD candidature part-time at Federation University investigating low-intensity digital mental health (dMH) treatment models for anxiety and depression within an adaptive randomised controlled trial (RCT) design.
+Brooke has a passion for further education and is currently completing her PhD candidature part-time investigating low-intensity digital mental health (dMH) treatment models for anxiety and depression within an adaptive randomised controlled trial (RCT) design.
 Within a mixed-methods model, of specific interest in the project is the development of therapeutic relationships within digital mental health, participant and therapist satisfaction with digital mental health interventions, mechanisms of change (such as self-efficacy and motivation), stepped care models of psychological treatment and increasing access to evidence based psychological services in Australia.
-The overall aim of Brooke’s doctoral research project is to improve our understanding of how to best offer digital mental health (dMH) interventions within the Australian community.
+The overall aim of Brooke’s doctoral research project is to improve our understanding of how to best offer digital mental health (dMH) interventions within the Australian community and how to best train psychology students in the effective delivery of digital mental health interventions.

-Within her private practice, Brooke focuses specifically on providing assessment and treatment for women and their families within the perinatal period, along with adjustment to early childhood parenting.
-She assists her clients with antenatal and postnatal anxiety, depression, and/or stress, adjustment difficulties, grief, self-esteem and identity issues that may arise during this vulnerable phase of life.
+At Gather, Brooke has recently been fortunate to collaborate with the owner, Gabrielle Nancarrow, on a book Gabrielle has written titled, ‘The Birth Space’ (2021).
+In this collaboration, Brooke contributed her knowledge about mental health within the perinatal period, drawing upon latest research in the area.
+In practice, Brooke focuses on providing assessment and treatment for women within the perinatal period, along with adjustment to early childhood parenting.
+She assists her clients with antenatal and postnatal anxiety, depression, and/or stress, adjustment difficulties, grief and loss, self-esteem and identity issues that may arise during this vulnerable phase of life.
 Brooke is particularly passionate about the neuroscience of infant and child brain development and early attachment relationships, the management of high expectations, feelings of self-doubt and perfectionism.
-Brooke also offers treatment for clinical disorders such as anxiety and mood disorders and post-traumatic stress disorder, along with the provision of clinical supervision.
+Brooke also offers treatment for clinical disorders such as anxiety and mood disorders and post-traumatic stress disorder outside of the perinatal period, along with the provision of clinical supervision.

 Approach to Therapy